Cops and robbers on directed and undirected abelian Cayley graphs: Upper bound for undirected abelian Cayley graphs

-When $t\leq c\sqrt{n}$, we will group the elements of $T$ into at most $\lceil \frac{t+1}{2}\rceil$ pairs, as in Theorem \ref{thmFrankl}, and we will add the sum of each pair to $K$, after which $K$ will account for all of $T$.
-When $t>c\sqrt{n}$, we may use an improved strategy.
-If there are $t^* > c\sqrt{n}$ elements of $T$ not yet accounted for by $K$, we may choose one element of $G$ to account for at least $\frac{st^*}{n-1}$ elements of $T$.
-We can define a recursive process that adds elements to $K$, and we may run this process until at most $c\sqrt{n}$ elements of $T$ are not accounted for by $K$.
+In order to estimate the number of elements needed in $K$, we may construct $K$ iteratively.
+The iterative construction that we describe here is a refinement of the Pairing Algorithm from \cite{PB}.
+If $t \leq c\sqrt{n}$, then we may pair the elements of $T$ by the method of Proposition \ref{weakFrankl} and obtain a set $K$ of at most $\lceil \frac{t+3}{2} \rceil$ elements, for which the elements of $K$ altogether account for all of $T$ with respect to $S$.
+On the other hand, if $t > c\sqrt{n}$, we may choose one element $k \in G$ to account for at least $\frac{ts}{n-1}$ elements of $T$, as in the proof of Lemma \ref{undirectedfunction}.
+More generally, we can use the same idea to define a recursive process that repeatedly adds elements to $K$, and we may run this process until at most $c\sqrt{n}$ elements of $T$ are not accounted for by $K$.
+We execute our recursive process as follows.
 We define $z_i$ to be the number of elements accounted for by $K$ after $i$ iterations of our process.
-We immediately see that $z_0=0$.
+We immediately see that $z_0=0$, and if we choose $k$ as described earlier during the first iteration of our process, we may let $z_1 \geq \frac{ts}{n-1}$.
 Additionally, given $z_{i-1}$, there are $t-z_{i-1}$ elements of $T$ not accounted for by $K$, and hence on the $i$th iteration of our procedure, we may add an element to $K$ that accounts for $\frac{s(t-z_{i-1})}{n-1}$ new elements of $T$.
 Therefore, we obtain a recursive inequality for the number of elements in $T$ accounted for by $K$ after $i$ iterations of our procedure: which has a closed form of